 The other perk of this location is that it’s next to The Land and The Seas which also offer similar layouts and a variety of interior things to do.
 Epcot is my favorite park for a rainy or super hot day because of all the interior attractions.

 Resorts Gal specializes in providing information about the different resorts at Disney.
-You can view the full list of Disney World Hotels with reviews here.
+You can view the full list of Disney World Hotel Reviews.
 These other resort reviews in the Epcot Hotel area might be of interest to you:

 - Disney’s Beach Club Resort Review